danidiaz/really-small-backpack-example/lesson11-controlling-encapsulation/README.md

 But this, of course, breaks encapsulation!
 How to reconcile both requirements?

 We begin with the observation is that we don't require complete transparency all the time.
-Regular program logic in a module should *never* have access to the internals of datatypes in other modules.
+Regular *program logic* in a module should never have access to the internals of datatypes in other modules.
 But *framework code* might need to break encapsulation for the purposes of logging, and we might break it during a REPL session for the purposes of debugging.

-How to ensure that abstract datatypes are opaque to the program logic but transparent to "framework" code?
+How to ensure that abstract datatypes are opaque to program logic but transparent to "framework" code?

 This lesson contains a possible solution using Backpack.